Learning Objectives

 You realize that in order to see the elevation you will need to increase the transparency of the colors for the climate divisions layer.
 Use the

-function to make the colors more transparent and replot the elevation and climate division layers.
-(Hint: analpha
+alphaargument to therainbowfunction to make the colors more transparent and replot the elevation and climate division layers.
+(Hint: analphavalue of about 0.15 should be about right.) -

 Now you are ready to add the Oklahoma county boundaries layer.
 Use

-to add this layer to the plot.
-The county boundaries are really more background context for the map, so use theborder
+plotto add this layer to the plot.
+The county boundaries are really more background context for the map, so use theborderargument to set the color for the boundary lines to “gray”. -

 You are now ready to add your Oklahoma Mesonet station locations to your map.
 Add the Oklahoma Mesonet station layer to your map.
 Use the

-argument to set the point character to a filled triangle.
+pchargument to set the point character to a filled triangle.

 -